spider2048/NoDelete/README.md

 	+ `base.log`: contains information of the main executable
 	+ `inject_{PID}.log`: contains information of the target process.

+**For every windows update (not product/.NET updates), you should delete the `shell32.pdb` file and regenerate it.**

 ## Heads up
-Yet implement the `auto-injection` feature.
+Yet to implement the `auto-injection` feature.
 This will be implemented on demand.

 ## Disclaimer
 I am not responsible for any damage caused to you by using this source code.